 Development of black business

 The group procures from BEE-rated companies and has a special focus on procuring from black-owned and black women-owned entities.
-Various business units within the group offer finance to small black businesses and mentoring is provided through our enterprise development initiatives.
+Various business units within the group offer financing/investment at preferential rates to small black businesses.
+There is also support for black fund managers.
+Mentoring is provided through the group’s enterprise development initiatives.
 The supplier development initiative was implemented at a group level.